Ohio Chemical and Ethics 30 PDH Discount Package 2

 Courses in this Package

-COURSE TITLE: An Introduction to Chemical Cleaning of Industrial Water Systems
+An Introduction to Chemical Cleaning of Industrial Water Systems (H03-003)

-An Introduction to Chemical Cleaning of Industrial Water Systems
+An Introduction to Makeup Water for Industrial Water Systems (H03-006)

 This online engineering PDH course will introduce you to methods for cleaning industrial water systems with chemicals.
 You will learn about pre-operational cleaning which is performed to prepare water-contacted metal surfaces to receive chemical treatment to provide protection from scale, corrosion and microbiological growth.
 You will also learn about remedial cleaning to restore water systems that have been fouled with scale, corrosion products and microbiological growth due to inadequate or ineffective water treatment.
 Examples of industrial water systems for which chemical cleaning are applicable are boilers, heat exchangers, cooling towers, and chillers.